With tax season just around the corner, make sure you avoid these common mistakes.

 Tax Day 2017 is nearly upon us.
 As we inch closer and closer to the impending deadline, businesses across the nation are scrambling to get their financials in order and complete their tax filing.
 Hopefully you read the article that posted in January on tips for early tax prep and took those steps to help smooth your tax season.
 If not, don’t despair: there’s still plenty of time to get your tax filing done and submitted on time.
 As you work toward the finish line, though, it’s important to be aware of some of the common pitfalls to which many fall victim.
 Read on for more about some of the big tax season mistakes to avoid.

 Mistake: Falling for a Scam

 Tax scams are becoming increasingly prevalent, both via email and phone.
 In fact, just last week, the IRS reaffirmed the phone scam threat.
-For small business owners, it’s important to know that your tax preparer WILL NOT call or email.
+For small business owners, it’s important to know that the IRS WILL NOT call or email.
 Rather, they will MAIL tax notices to the taxpayer – this is how they communicate.
 Never give out any information over the phone, and don’t click on email links – they could be from a fraudulent IRS representative, and responding could delay filing, risk credit card exposure and ultimately result in lost funds.
-Be vigilant about potential scammers, and only communicate with tax preparers in safe, standard ways.
+Be vigilant about potential scammers, and only communicate with the IRS in safe, standard ways.

 Mistake: Misunderstanding Extension Rules